The relationship you build with your sponsored child through letter writing is crucial in helping meet your child’s needs.

 - What do you believe are some of God’s purposes for your life?

-- What was your latest sermon or class study about?
+- What was the latest sermon you heard or class study about?
 How has it impacted you?

 - What is a challenge in your relationship with God?